porterwisnie/tftimagerecog/README.md

 * This would allow increased accuracy with any of the backgrounds selectable with the game

-In conclusion, this project failed to meet my goals, but it was very informative on what small assumptions can do to a larger project
+In conclusion, this project failed to meet my goals, but it was very informative on what small assumptions can do to a larger project and how a more adaptive approach can fit future cases more effectively than just something that may work now.